-Because the immune system does not mature until twelve to eighteen months of age, a dog with demodectic mange may have relapses until that age.
+Because the immune system does not mature until 12 to 18 months of age, a dog with demodectic mange may have relapses until that age.
 In addition, dogs with suppressed immune systems may be susceptible to relapse.
 It is important to treat as soon as a relapse occurs to minimize the possibility of developing uncontrollable problems.
 Relapses are usually recognized 3-6 months after treatment is discontinued.

 This client information sheet is based on material written by: